keithgmitchell/PUMA/README.md

 + Cytoscape script
 + Run testing in computer lab
 + double check logic everywhere to be sure we handle no rarefaction option fine
++ remove all temp files/clean folder and also have more subdirectories for parallel processing